prajpatirupesh/Java-programing-question/README.md

-# Java-programing-question
+<b>Java Number Programming Quesition </b>
-to solve the lcm and hcf
+to solve the all types of programing quesion in java
 <br>
 author - rupesh